-Dr. Biology: The last question, what advice would you have for a young CSI scientist or someone who wants to be the Forensic Anthropologist?
+Dr. Biology: The last question, what advice would you have for a young CSI scientist or someone who wants to be a Forensic Anthropologist?
 What advice would you have for them?

 Tony: My main piece of advice would be to pick a science that you're passionate about.
 You have to be passionate about what it is you do.
 I believe that no matter what it is you're doing, but in science in particular.
 This is kind of an odd thing, but I've grown to respect the ability to speak another language.

-I would tell someone to put some energy into that, make sure your passionate about whatever science it is, and, finally, don't into it for the money. [laughs]
+I would tell someone to put some energy into that, make sure you are passionate about whatever science it is, and, finally, don't into it for the money. [laughs]

 Dr. Biology: Actually, it does bring me to another question.
 What is the career outlook for a forensic anthropologist or just a forensic scientist?

-Then, at the master's anthropological level, medical examiners and corners around the country are hiring the anthropologists to do not only death investigations, but the anthropological piece to that.
+Then, at the master's anthropological level, medical examiners and corners around the country are hiring anthropologists to do not only death investigations but the anthropological piece to that.

 Now for chemist and biologist forensic scientists, labs are hiring.
 Not only state and federal labs, but private labs as well.
 I think there's a tremendous upswing in the potential for people to get hired on in those kinds of labs.